bilgino/angularforddd/README.md

 - Rich Domain Model
 - View Model

 The anemic domain model is quite often used in CRUD-based web applications as value container without any behavior of its own.
-However, it's considered an anti-pattern because it doesn't include business logic and can't protect its invariants.
+However, it's considered an anti-pattern because it doesn't encompass business logic and can't protect its invariants.
 Furthermore, it introduces a tight coupling with the client.
 Using rich domain models instead, we prevent domain logic from leaking into other layers or surrounding services.
-The following example shows the negative effects of anemic domain models.
+The following example shows the negative side effect of anemic domain models.

 Domain logic is coupled to the client (UI controller):